hashlog5/Minesweeper/README.md

 - clean code
 - using recursion
-- core HTML, CSS, and JavaScript skills.
+- core HTML, CSS, and JavaScript skills